tfabris/TomServo/README.md

   - Blender - I'm using v3.6 at the moment): https://www.blender.org/
   - A slicer program - I'm using Chitubox Basic v1.9.4 at the moment: https://www.chitubox.com/en/download/chitubox-free

-### External Parts:
+### External Materials:

-You'll need to source some external parts to complete this model.
+You'll need to source some external materials to complete this model.

 #### • Arm springs: